CurtinFRC/Training-Site/docs/learning-course/course-setup/new-to-onshape/account-setup.md

 ## Registering an Account

 Onshape offers a free education license for students to use their software.
-It is highly recommended to use the education plan, as it allows for the creation of private documents, as well as other useful features.
+You will need the education license to have full access to the features we use on 4788.

 To start registering, go to the [Onshape for Education](https://onshape.com/education-plan "Onshape Education Plan"){:target="_blank"} page and select "Create EDU ACCOUNT" or click [this link](https://www.onshape.com/en/education/sign-up "Onshape Sign Up Page"){:target="_blank"}.
 Follow the slides below to finish registering.